 As you walk along the train track, you can count off the sleepers for miles and miles.

 The average gene is about 27,000 base pairs long, although some are as long as two million base pairs, which is quite a lot of train track.
 If you were to examine your entire genome (all your DNA) you would have to walk along three billion sleepers (or six billion bases in total).

 Surprisingly, not every sleeper is considered to be useful, coding DNA.
 Far from it.

-While some stretches have been identified as regulatory DNA (telling the DNA how to replicate itself) and viral DNA (inserted into your germ line throughout ancient history) much of it is still a complete mystery.
+While some stretches have been identified as regulatory DNA (telling the DNA how to replicate itself) and viral DNA (inserted into your germ line when your ancestors got sick) much of it is still a complete mystery.

 How Does DNA Work?